nma50075-star/DSCI510_FinalProject_NaMa/README.md

 ### Limitations

-- Prices in this analysis are based on total listing price and are not normalized by property size or number of guests.
+- Prices in this analysis are based on total listing price and are not normalized by property size or number of guests
-- Larger properties may appear more expensive, even if the price per person is lower.
+- Larger properties may appear more expensive, even if the price per person is lower
-- Future work could improve this analysis by standardizing price per guest or per property size.
+- Future work could improve this analysis by standardizing price per guest or per property size

 ---